tiagopog/jsonapi-utils/README.md

 Arguments:

-  - `json`: ActiveRecord or Hash object to be rendered as JSON document;
+  - `json`: object to be rendered as a JSON document: ActiveRecord object, Hash or Array of Hashes;
   - `status`: HTTP status code (Integer or Symbol).
 If ommited a status code will be automatically infered;
   - `options`:
     - `resource`: explicitly points the resource to be used in the serialization.
 By default, JU will select resources by inferencing from controller's name.